 - blood in your urine

 - a frequent need to urinate

 In many cases, lupus nephritis does not cause any noticeable symptoms.
-However, this does not mean that the condition is not dangerous as it can cause damage to your kidney.
+However, this does not mean the condition is not dangerous as it can damage kidneys.
 Lupus nephritis can also cause high blood pressure (hypertension), which if not treated can put you at risk of developing a serious CVD in the long-term, such as a heart attack or stroke.

 It is likely you will be referred for regular blood tests so the condition of your kidneys can be carefully monitored.

 If you develop lupus nephritis, it can usually be successfully controlled using immunosuppressants such as azathioprine, mycophenolate mofetil or cyclophosphamide.

 Approximately one in three people with SLE also have another autoimmune condition, such as thyroid disease, Sjogren's syndrome or Hughes syndrome (antiphospholipid syndrome).

 Sjogren's syndrome is a condition that damages your salivary and tear glands, causing a dry mouth and eyes.
 It affects one in eight people with SLE.